ATA 30 | Adventure Travel Planner

 • Guided, self-guided or self-planned.
 Going on a guided or self-guided adventure means all you have to do is push a button (the ‘buy’ button) and the trip is all arranged for you.
 If you want someone on the ground to lead the way or be part of a group, then a guided trip in in order.
 If you just want someone to make the arrangements, but you want to make the individual calls on each day’s timing, etc., then consider a self-guided trip.
 Self-planned means you figure out and book everything on your own.
 In all cases, be sure to check out the FREE Travel Planners for each adventure covered.
 They can save you a TON of TIME!

-• Choose your tour company by using ATA Travel Planners (or email Kit).
-There’s a link on each episode’s webpage.
+• Choose your tour company by using ATA Travel Planners (or email me).
+There’s a recommend tour company for each episode’s webpage — and many offer my followers an exclusive discount!

 5. What comfort level do you need/want?

-• Guest house, mountain hut, campground, back country?
-Remember that in some out of the way places, the only way you can see it is to either camp or stay in communal mountain huts (still well worth it!
+Luxury or budget hotel, guest house, boutique inn, mountain hut, campground, or back country?
+Remember that in some out-of-the -way places, the only way you can see it is to either camp or stay in communal mountain huts (still well worth it!
 Just remember to bring ear plugs and an eye mask!)

 6. When to go?
-Check ATA Travel Planners (or email Kit)
+Check ATA Travel Planners (or email me)

 Free travel planners from Active Travel Adventures newsletter sign up